zq-lang/zq-design/README.md

 ## Package Manager

 - _Unlike Java_: [a package manager should be a first-class citizen](package-manager/built-in.md) (or at least central package repository)
-- _Unlike npm_: [each project should not have its own package repository](package-manager/central-repo.md): it should be centralized on the machine
+- _Unlike npm_: [each project should not have its own package repository](package-manager/central-repo.md) (it should be centralized on the machine)
 - _Like Node.js_: [files should be the base unit of code, with exports](package-manager/file-based.md) (not classes)
 - _Unlike Node.js_: [only named exports should be allowed in a file](package-manager/named-exports.md)

 ## Misc.

 - _Like Node.js_: [single-threaded languages are easier to grasp and less error-prone](misc/single-threaded.md)
-- _Unlike Java_: [it would be ideal to compile down to native code](misc/native-code.md): fastest execution should be the goal
+- _Unlike Java_: [it would be ideal to compile down to native code](misc/native-code.md) (fastest execution should be the goal)